Katipō: Conservation status

 Under the New Zealand Threat Classification System, the katipō is listed as "Declining", with the qualifiers of "Climate Impact", "Data Poor: Trend" and "Range Restricted".
-A number of factors have contributed to its decline; the major ones appear to be loss of habitat and the declining quality of the remaining habitat.
-Human interference with their natural habitat has been occurring for over a century following European settlement.
-Coastal dune modification resulting from agriculture, forestry, or urban development, along with recreational activities like the use of beach buggies, off-road vehicles, beach horse riding and driftwood collection have destroyed or changed areas where katipō lives.
-The introduction of many invasive exotic plants has also contributed to the decline of suitable habitat.
+Several factors have contributed to its decline; the major factors appear to be habitat loss and the declining quality of the remaining habitat.
+Human interference with the katipō's natural habitat has been occurring for over a century following European settlement of New Zealand.
+Coastal dune modification resulting from agriculture, forestry, or urban development, along with recreational activities like the use of beach buggies, off-road vehicles, beach horse riding and driftwood collection, have destroyed or changed areas where the katipō lives.
+The introduction of many invasive plants may have also contributed to the decline of suitable habitat.
+It has been proposed that surfactants, which are used to improve herbicide efficiency, may pose an additional risk to the katipō.